xpatzX1/Wabails/README.md

   <img src="https://j.top4top.io/p_3709hu93e0.jpg" alt="Thumbnail" width="99%" />
 </p>

-OTAX Baileys is an open-source library designed to help developers build automation solutions and integrations with WhatsApp efficiently and directly.
+XpatzX Baileys is an open-source library designed to help developers build automation solutions and integrations with WhatsApp efficiently and directly.
 Using websocket technology without the need for a browser, this library supports a wide range of features such as message management, chat handling, group administration, as well as interactive messages and action buttons for a more dynamic user experience.

 Actively developed and maintained, OTAX Baileys continuously receives updates to enhance stability and performance.
 One of the main focuses is to improve the pairing and authentication processes to be more stable and secure.
 Pairing features can be customized with your own codes, making the process more reliable and less prone to interruptions.